J. I. Wedgwood: Twilight years

 By 1924, with money running short, Wedgwood approached his old friend Annie Besant and through her influence again became involved with the church in Huizen, Netherlands, where he was offered a house and estate for his use.
-A small chapel was built and dedicated to St Michael and All Angels, where Wedgwood began to celebrate regular services.
+A small chapel was built and dedicated to Saint Michael and All Angels, where Wedgwood began to celebrate regular services.
 He also resumed his activities with the Theosophical Society, with increasingly frequent claimed visions and meetings with masters, angels, archangels and denizens of the higher realms.

 Death and tributes

 Wedgwood died on 13 March 1951 in Farnham, Surrey, from a fall which broke several ribs and ruptured a lung.
 In the years before his death he continued to wander in and out of the dementia of tertiary syphilis, in the lucid periods devoting himself to the work of the centre at Huizen and to the establishment of a lesser centre at Tekels Park near Camberley, Surrey, in England, where he lived almost entirely from 1937 onwards.
 These periods became less and less over the years and during his last months he had to be kept from any involvement in public activities, even from eating in the communal dining room, because of his unpredictable behaviour.

 His death brought eulogies from his most devoted followers.
 Bishop Vreede wrote:

 Privately, even his friends were more equivocal.
 E. L. Gardner, an eminent British Theosophist who was responsible for arranging for Wedgwood to be looked after in his declining years, wrote privately, "JIW was a 'dual' - at times skilled, able and impressive.
 Then a bout of sensualism of the worst grade, sexual perversion."

 Others remembered him differently.
 This is what Oscar Köllerström wrote in his tribute to Bishop Wedgwood (The Liberal Catholic, July 1951):